 The complex was developed by a joint venture of John S. Griffith, William A. Johnson, John D. Gregg and William Pempel.
 Its design was envisaged by Sterling Leach and the Barondon Corporation of Los Angeles.

 Construction commenced on the PVC Sears in March 1954.
-The 2-level (139,000 square foot) store opened for business November 10, 1954.
-A (38,000 square foot) Market Basket supermarket opened its doors September 22, 1955, with a 2-level (30,000 square foot) J.J.
+The 2-level (139,000 square foot) store opened for business on November 10, 1954.
+A (38,000 square foot) Market Basket supermarket opened its doors on September 22, 1955, with a 2-level (30,000 square foot) J.J.
 Newberry 5 & 10 making its debut on November 3rd of the same year.
 One of the final new stores was a 2-level (43,000 square foot) F.C.
-Nash department store, which was dedicated April 6, 1956.
+Nash department store, which was dedicated on April 6, 1956.

-had been renamed INDIAN HILL MARKETPLACE in the late 1980s, PLAZA AZTECA in 1993 and THE VILLAGE @ INDIAN HILL around the year 2000.
-In 1995, the West Wing of the mall had been purchased by the Pomona Unified School
+During the closing years of the 20th century, the mall was renamed three times.
+It became INDIAN HILL MARKETPLACE in the late 1980s, PLAZA AZTECA in 1993 and THE VILLAGE @ INDIAN HILL around the year 2000.

 District, who renovated the space for educational purposes.
 Eventually, the shopping hub morphed into an educational institution and office complex.